polymorphicengine/zwirn/README.md

 the internal representation of signals of time was implemented together (and parallel) with [Julian Rohrhuber](https://wertlos.org/~rohrhuber/), in an effort to port tidal to SuperCollider.
 This can be found in the seperate haskell library [zwirn-core](https://lab.al0.de/martin/zwirn-core).

-the implementation of the compiler is inspired by the excellent [Write You a Haskell](https://github.com/sdiehl/write-you-a-haskell) by Stepehn Diehl.
+the implementation of the compiler is inspired by the excellent [Write You a Haskell](https://github.com/sdiehl/write-you-a-haskell) by Stephen Diehl.

 ## Installing zwirn